riabhatnagar0610/Lyrics-Generator/README.md

 ## Usage

+The main code for the Jupyter notebook can be found at `lyrics-generator-using-rnn.ipynb`

 1. Open the Lyrics-Generator web application in your preferred web browser.

 2. Enter an initial line or phrase in the provided input field.